(888) 340-0089

 • Estimated review time ranges

-• Guidance on when it is appropriate to contact the IRS
+• Guidance on when to contact the IRS

 If your organization has already been approved, you can verify tax-exempt status using the IRS Tax Exempt Organization Search (TEOS) database.